panpf/zoomimage/docs/wiki/scale.md

 val state: ZoomState by rememberZoomState()

 LaunchEffect(Unit) {
-    // Turned, but no haptic feedback after the long-press behavior triggers state.zoomable.oneFingerScaleSpec = OneFingerScaleSpec.Default
+    // Turn on, but no haptic feedback after the long-press behavior triggers state.zoomable.oneFingerScaleSpec = OneFingerScaleSpec.Default

+    // Turn on, and there will be a heartbeat-like animation effect after the long press behavior is triggered. state.zoomable.oneFingerScaleSpec = OneFingerScaleSpec.heartbeat(state.zoomable)

-    // Turned, and there will be vibration feedback after the long-press behavior is triggered state.zoomable.oneFingerScaleSpec = OneFingerScaleSpec.vibration(context)
+    // Turn on, and there will be vibration feedback after the long-press behavior is triggered state.zoomable.oneFingerScaleSpec = OneFingerScaleSpec.vibration(context)

     // Closed